Museum of Victims of Political Repression in Tashkent: Details

 The museum is dedicated to the memory of the people who fought for the independence of Uzbekistan and who were killed by the government.
 The museum is one of the youngest museums in Uzbekistan as it was established on 31 August 2002, by President Islam Karimov.
 The Museum was first located in a very small park area in front of the Tashkent Tower.
 The museum has expanded rapidly, and has become part of a large memorial complex.
 The museum shows the legacy of controversial periods of Uzbekistan's history from the mid-19th century to the second half of the 20th century.

 The museum's exhibits consist of photographs, documents and personal belongings of those killed.
 The repression started in 1860 when the Russian Empire waged a colonial war in Central Asia.
-The empire did not only destroy and conqueror the cities, but they also killed a huge number of people.
+The empire did not only destroy and conquer the cities, but they also killed a huge number of people.
 Instead of this, the exhibits describe the time of the Soviet Union, after the October Revolution; about Stalin's regime which was one of the bloodiest periods in the history of modern Uzbekistan; and about the more than 800 criminal cases under the "Cotton case" of the late 1980s.
 There are maquettes of the concentration camps and prisons where prisoners lived.
 The biggest stand at the Museum is the "Prison van", on which people were taken to the prison by the commissars.

 The political and cultural elites of Uzbekistan do not follow the ethnic principle of studying archival materials on the repressed, but adhere to internationalism and territoriality.
 The very first publications about those repressed in Uzbekistan were devoted not only to Uzbeks but also to representatives of other ethnic groups, including Kazakhs.